How to buy the best smart home hub

 What else should I look out for?

-If This Then That (IFTTT): Alongside setting scenarios directly from the app or user interface as covered above, some hubs support IFTTT principles.
-You sign up on the website or download the iOS or Android app, and then follow the instructions to set your preferred scenarios or routines.
-Do bear in mind, however, that not all hubs support IFTTT and even if they do, its uses can be limited.
+If this then that (IFTTT): Alongside setting scenarios directly from the app or user interface as covered above, some hubs support IFTTT principles.
+You sign up on the IFTTT website or download the iOS or Android app, and then follow the instructions to set your preferred scenarios or routines.
+Do bear in mind, however, that not all hubs support IFTTT and, even if they do, its uses can be limited.

 Privacy and security: As with any internet-connected gadget, there are some privacy and security concerns to consider with a smart hub.
 This could be security loopholes that a hacker could exploit, or companies not properly looking after your personal data.
 We run extensive privacy and security tests on all smart hubs that we test to reveal the ones that take privacy and security seriously.